 Since my last entry, I have entertained my wife’s relatives from Michigan, attended the Martinsville Sprint Cup Nascar race, spent the week in San Antonio, attended the North Carolina EB support group get together in Emerald Isle, and managed to get to the State Fair today for lunch and a review of the photography competition/exhibition.
 After the fair, I mounted my new GPS enabled bike computer and uploaded the images from the support group event to the web gallery.
 The password for photos access is the name of the city where this year’s patient care conference was held.
-Back to work tomorrow; with a fund raiser ride scheduled for the morning of the 1st and a wedding to shoot that afternoon.
+Back to work tomorrow; Continue reading Time to Catch My Breath

 All in all things went well at this year’s Debra Patient Care Conference.
 Many of the kids had grown so much in two years.
 It’s amazing.
 I met a lot of wonderful families and I plan on being at the next PCC in two years.
 The photos from this year’s conference are in the Debra Album.
 Please feel free to make comments or e-mail questions about downloading the full size image or how to grab a smaller one for e-mailing.
 The password to access the album is the name of the city where the conference was held.

 I rode almost 8 miles this morning on my road bike.
 I found I don’t like the Crank Bros Candy pedals.
 Getting out of them is fine, but clipping in is too hard.
 I really need to check into some real road clips and shoes as I also had some arch tenderness.
 All in all it was pretty good ride.
 At one point I ended up behind a ride group of about 10 guys that looked like they averaged 25mph.
 I hung with them for about a ¾ of a mile, while they were warming up. 🙂 I talked to Continue reading Saturday Ride

 Today I shot baby Cadence again for her 3 1/2 month portrait.
 The lighting was very straight forward with a simple set up using a translucent umbrella in front of 300WS strobe.
 Tonight I set up my whole light kit at a friend’s church to test out how they could shoot their members for a pictorial directory.
 I did not shoot any with my camera so I don’t have any samples, but the shots they were getting with their Canon Rebel Xti were very good.
 I think the hardest thing for them, apart from building the actual directory in a Continue reading Recent Shooting

 I am not sure if any of you watch Oprah! or the Big Give, but on O’s show on Monday there was a short feature about the efforts of hairstylist Ken Paves to raise money for medical research for Epidermolysis Bullosa (EB).
 Last week a celebrity party was held at Eva Longoria’s new restaurant, Beso.
 After finally getting a chance to replay Ken’s portion of the show tonight, I saw Rachel.
 A girl Ken befriended several years ago who has EB.
-I met Rachel almost two years ago at the Nashville EB Patient Care Conference where I made portraits of many of the patients at the conference.
-Understandably Rachel was not in the mood for a photo shoot that day, but I managed to get a decent shot of Rachel with her mom.
-While I have a very mild form of EB, I can never expect to know the impact the disease has on the patients and families with severe forms.
-If you are so inclined, please help Ken take his efforts and those of his Hollywood friends to the next level by donating or bidding on some of the items that just went on auction.
+I met Rachel almost two years ago at the Nashville EB Patient Care Conference where I made portraits of Continue reading Ken Paves’ Big Give & EB news

 The folks at debra.org selected eight portraits to be printed for their offices in NYC.
 I gathered some pricing locally for the 20″X30″ mounted prints and asked a couple of large print houses in the city for pricing as well.
 The large print houses were more than double local pricing.
 I have asked AS Photo Lab for pricing so we will see if I have to ship what I can get locally or if these folks could print, mount and deliver since they are only a few blocks away from the debra offices.
 To see the prints debra selected, check Continue reading Photo Labs